danvk/aoc2023/README.md

 1.8B seeds for part 2… maybe that's doable?
 Yes!
 Took ~2.5 minutes to run with `-Doptimize=ReleaseFast`.
 Thanks, Zig!

+I reworked my solution to use an Interval class.
+It's kinda hairy but does at least run really fast: 79ms vs. 2.5 minutes.

+In retrospect it might have been easier to split the number line into disjoint intervals.
+You only have to care about numbers that actually appear somewhere in the input, and there are only at most a thousand or so of those.
+But hopefully my `Interval` type will be useful on some future day.

 - Start: 7:28 AM
 - ⭐️: 7:43 AM
 - ⭐️⭐️: 7:52 AM